 Our mission is to bring a principled, institutional approach to the art finance market.

-Backed by The Carlyle Group, and by investors of the private equity unit of the Pictet Group, Athena Art Finance is a disciplined specialty lender, offering competitive non-recourse loans, focused exclusively on fine art as collateral.
-Athena Art Finance uses its own dedicated capital to provide art-backed loans.
+Backed by The Carlyle Group, and by investors of the private equity unit of the Pictet Group, Athena Art Finance is a disciplined specialty lender, offering competitive asset-based loans, focused exclusively on fine art as collateral.

 Athena Art Finance is not an investment fund and does not invest in or acquire art.